KarrLab/intro_to_wc_modeling/docs/index.rst

     cell_modeling/index.rst
     wc_modeling/index.rst

-    funding/index.rst
+    Appendix: Funding WC modeling research <funding/index.rst>

-    Appendix: About this primer <about.rst>
+    Appendix: Installing the code in this primer <installation.rst>
-    installation.rst
-    Appendix: Documentation for the code used in this primer <../source/intro_to_wc_modeling.rst>
+    Appendix: Documentation for the code in this primer <../source/intro_to_wc_modeling.rst>
     acronyms.rst
     glossary.rst
     references.rst
+    Appendix: About this primer <about.rst>